stepzen-dev/examples/with-apollo/getting-started/README.md

 ```
 with `ACCOUNT` replaced by your account.

-Introspect and publish the `customers` subgraph into your Apollo Federation supergraph.
+Introspect and publish the `customers` subgraph into your `lynx` Apollo Federation supergraph.
 Copy paste the commands from the 'Update Schema' button
-in Apollo Studio for your subgraph, and selecting the introspection tab.
+in Apollo Studio for your `lynx` subgraph, and selecting the introspection tab.

 You will need to modify:
   - the introspect and `--routing-url` endpoints to be the deployed customers endpoint.
   - the subgraph `-name` to be `customers`

-For example, here our lynx's supergraph graph ID is `lynx-n321j` and we have masked our APOLLO_KEY:
+For example, here our `lynx`'s supergraph graph ID is `lynx-n321j` and we have masked our `APOLLO_KEY`:
 ```
 rover subgraph introspect \
   https://ACCOUNT.stepzen.net/subgraph/customers/__graphql | \